 At the moment the customer buys, your automated system needs to help them feel great about their decision.

 - Product delivery systems

-After the sale, your funnel keeps working to turn your customer into a brand fan who continues to buy from you and refers others.
+After the sale, your funnel keeps working to turn your customer into a brand loyalist who continues to buy from you and refers others.

 - Automated email campaigns

 - Customer support pages

 How to Build Your First Conversion Funnel

 If your business is new to the idea of conversion funnels, don’t worry.
 With the right tools and the right know-how, it’s simple to build an effective system that moves leads toward a final sale.

 These 12 steps can help you create your first fully functioning conversion funnel.

 Step 1: Begin with the end in mind